 Investors Trust and ICMC work together to provide investment management and trust services to individuals, companies, banks and trusts.
+In July 2013, Investors Trust assumed responsibility for the management of accounts previously managed by ICMC.

 ITMS offers various consulting and management services to provide clients with the technical expertise to start and successfully operate a title insurance agency.